ToineSayan/non-LEOPARD/readme.md

 # Nonlinear Concept Erasure: a Density Matching Approach

+This repository contains the code and data for the experiments included in the paper:

+Saillenfest, A. & Lemberger, P. (2025).
+Nonlinear Concept Erasure: A Density Matching Approach. (to appear in Proceedings of ECAI 2025- 28th European Conference on Artificial Intelligence).
+The full version of the paper (article + supplementary material) can be found [to be updated]

+## Run the experiments

 To run the experiments:
 - Download Bias in Bios
 - Download the top 150k GloVe embeddings (solely used to calculate WS-353)